Charles Bluhdorn: Personal life

-Charles married Yvette M. LeMarrec, formerly of Paris, in the 1950s.

-Bluhdorn was known to be a tireless executive once dubbed "The Mad Austrian of Wall Street."
-He maintained his position as chairman of Gulf + Western Industries until his death.
-He was also infamous (and widely imitated) for his cement-thick Austro-German accent, which has been lampooned in interviews by former collaborators such as Francis Ford Coppola and Robert Evans.
+Bluhdorn married Yvette M. LeMarrec, formerly of Paris, in the 1950s.
+He was a tireless executive who was once dubbed "The Mad Austrian of Wall Street."
+He maintained his position as chairman of Gulf and Western Industries until his death.
+Although he lived in the United States from the age of 16 onward, he was infamous (and widely imitated) for his cement-thick Austro-German accent, which has been lampooned in interviews by former collaborators such as Francis Ford Coppola and Robert Evans.